-The team was relocated to Hamilton, Ontario for the 1920-21 season, and became the Hamilton Tigers.
+The Bulldogs were relocated to Hamilton, Ontario for the 1920-21 season, and became the Hamilton Tigers.
 Despite missing the first four games of the season as well as the franchise's continued poor performance, Malone still finished fourth in league scoring with 28 goals.
 He finished fourth in scoring the following season as well.

 After trading Lalonde, the Canadiens traded for Malone in 1923, but he scored only a single goal that season while generally playing as a substitute.
 He played nine games without scoring the next season, playing his last game on January 23 against his former mates in Hamilton, before retiring.
 The Canadiens did not include his name on the Cup in 1924, because he did not play in the playoffs.
 However, he is credited by the NHL as winning his third Stanley Cup that season.

-Joe Malone is a member of the Canadian Sports Hall of Fame.
+- Joe Malone was inducted into the Canadian Sports Hall of Fame in 1975.

 - Joe Malone was elected to the Hockey Hall of Fame in 1950